 Abney Park Chapel

-- Categories: building, place of worship, and religion
+- Categories: church, building, and chapel

 - Location: Hackney, Greater London, London, England, United Kingdom, Britain and Ireland, Europe